Understanding Router Feed DirectionComments (0)

 When routing by hand, the proper feed direction for inside cutouts (left) is clockwise.
 Feed the router counterclockwise for routing the outer edges.

 router in a router table changes the feed direction from handheld

 routing.
 For inside cutouts, feed the workpiece counterclockwise.

 Feed Direction For Router Tables

 Working on a router table means flipping the router upside down- and this reverses the bit’s spin direction.
 So, feed direction reverses also.
 On a router table, bits spin counterclockwise.
-For routing the outside edges of a work- piece then, you’ll feed the wood from the left side of the table to the right side.
+For routing the outside edges of a work- piece then, you’ll feed the wood from the right side of the table to the left side.
 Doing this forces the bit to push the wood back against you.
 When the router fence is attached, the router bit will also press the wood against the fence.
 You want to maintain this resistance against the bit to keep the cut under control.
 The resistance you feel from the bit also helps you determine the right amount of force to apply and how fast you can move the wood past the bit to create a clean cut.

 A safety issue you’ll face every time you turn on a router is which direction to feed the tool over the wood or the wood over the tool.
 In most situations, you want to feed the router into the wood against the rotation of the bit.
 Doing this will present the wood to the bit’s cutting surfaces so they bite into it but can’t pull it along.
 Feeding against the bit’s rotation will have the effect of pulling the router and wood tightly together and make the operation more predictable for you.

 When working around the inside edges of a cutout on a router table, feed the workpiece counterclockwise, against the bit’s rotation.
 Again, you should feel an even amount of resistance from the forces created by pressing the wood against the bit’s cutting edges and direction of spin.